Abu-Jafor-Siddik/final-project/README.md

 # final-project
-demo project for learn purposes
+demo project for learning purposes
+This is a Laravel project.